 Introduction

+You’re eating better.
+You’re exercising.
+But the scale won’t move.
+If you have PCOS, this frustration is more common than you think.
 You’ve cut carbs, avoided sugar, and tracked every calorie—but the scale barely moves.
 If you’re asking, “Why can’t I lose weight with PCOS?” you’re not lazy or doing anything wrong.
 PCOS changes how your body processes food, stores fat, and manages hormones, making weight loss more challenging than usual.

 Your body reacts to food and stress and movement because you have a hormonal condition that creates metabolic changes.
 Most people do not recognize this aspect of your condition.